 Read on for more information.

-How to Check if Your Camera is Supported by Lightroom
+Tip 1: How You Can Check if Your Camera is Supported by Lightroom

 You cannot currently use Sony & Fuji with Lightroom.
 You’ll need to use Capture One or another tethering software.

-How to Check if Your Camera is Supported by Capture One
+Tip 2: How to Check Your Camera is Supported by Capture One

 For Capture One supported camera’s, check out Phase One’s official guide.
 Be sure to check the minimum version requirements for each software, where applicable.